RodrigoRVSN/RodrigoRVSN/README.md

 # Hello! 👋

+- **Name**: Rodrigo Victor
+- **From**: São Paulo, Brazil.
+- **Degree**: Computer engineering, focusing in software engineering.
-- 👩‍💻 I'm currently working as a front-end developer.
+- I'm currently working as a front-end developer.
-- 💻 Also exposed to backend development, with a focus on becoming a technology-agnostic developer.
+- Also exposed to back-end development, with a focus on becoming a technology-agnostic developer and continuous learning about system design.
-- 🎓 Computer engineering student, learning more about software engineering.

 # Tech stack